oroinc/documentation/admin_guide/user_management/user_management_users.rst

 |

 4. In the **Log Call** dialog box, specify the required data.
-For help on this, see the `Log a Call Related to Another Entity Record <./activities-log-call#log-a-call-related-to-another-entity-record>`__ section of the `Log Call <../../user-guide/activities/activities-log-call>`__ guide.
+For help on this, see the Log a Call Related to Another Entity Record section of the :ref:`Log Call <doc-activities-calls-actions-log>` guide.

 |